 Cosmogenic nuclides in bedrock beneath ice sheets can tell us about their former extent, and the timing and duration of past exposure periods.
-Techniques to estimate the size and shape of ice sheets during colder periods are well established (e.g. Mercer, 1968, Denton et al., 1989, Todd et al., 2010; Bentley et al., 2010; Stone et al., 2003; Hall et al., 2004; Anderson et al., 2014; Schaefer et al, 2016); determining their extent and thickness under warmer climates is more problematic.
+Techniques to estimate the size and shape of ice sheets during colder periods are well established (e.g., Mercer, 1968, Denton et al., 1989, Todd et al., 2010; Bentley et al., 2010; Stone et al., 2003; Hall et al., 2004; Anderson et al., 2014; Schaefer et al., 2016); determining their extent and thickness under warmer climates is more problematic.
 Much of the evidence is hidden beneath the present ice sheets.
-Under shallow ice, nimble methods for reconnaissance recovery of short rock cores for cosmogenic nuclide techniques to quantify periods of exposure (ice free) and burial (ice cover) have been developed, for example the Agile Sub-Ice Geological Drill (ASIG) for use near the ice margins.
-Under deep ice, rapid access drilling, for example using the RAID drill, to recover this evidence, and open up new and important perspectives on ice-climate linkages in a warmer world.
+Recovery of cores of basal ice for gas analysis is very useful when obtained in conjunction with basal rock cores.
+Under shallow ice, nimble methods for reconnaissance recovery of short rock cores for cosmogenic nuclide techniques to quantify periods of exposure (ice free) and burial (ice cover) have been developed, for example the Agile Sub-Ice Geological Drill (ASIG) and ice-enabled Winkie drill for use near the ice margins.
+Under very deep ice, rapid access drilling using the RAID drill may open up new perspectives on ice-climate linkages in a warmer world.